 In fact, in 2018, 10% of all healthcare data breaches were directly reported by business associates of HIPAA covered entities, with another 20% of breaches having some business associate involvement.
 One of the first healthcare breaches of 2019 impacting more than 30,000 patients of Managed Health Services of Indiana, was due to unauthorized access to employee accounts (phishing) at a third-party affiliate.

 While you may not be directly liable for a breach that occurs at an affiliated organization, you will still experience the impact.
 If you aren’t maintaining a comprehensive list of all third-parties and affiliates who are accessing sensitive data, you aren’t alone (Ponemon’s study revealed only 34% of organizations are doing so).
 However, it is critical that you make this a priority.
 Establish an oversight program and document their access, how data is handled, and track contract agreements, compliance documentation, etc. ongoing.

-If you have questions regarding how your affiliate organizations are managed on campus, please reach out to your dedicated CRM team.
+If you have questions regarding how your affiliate organizations are managed on campus, please reach out to us.

 Some additional guidance from the CampusGuard Security Advisor team:

 [Gilmore]: Contracts for tenants that do business on campus should always include standard language that states the business will remain PCI compliant.
 The standard language should also include that they will provide an attestation of that compliance annually.
 CampusGuard discovers on a regular basis that some contracts are not reviewed from year to year, they are just renewed with the same terms; sometimes the original contract is many years old with no updates.
 As security needs change, so should the way businesses operate, and those changes should be reflected after a contract review.